The iPhone-Mac unification dream is a step closer to reality

 Google has also taken baby steps in this direction, bringing Android apps to the Chrome operating system, which powers its Chromebooks.

 Perhaps Apple takes the lead in this tricky area of integrating two worlds.
-Considering it controls both the hardware and software, there isn't a better company able to pull this off.
+Considering it controls both the hardware and software, there isn't a better company to try pulling this off.

 Say hello to iPadOS